Porvoo: Languages

+At least 50 different languages are spoken in Porvoo.
+The most common foreign languages are Russian (1.4%), Estonian (1.2%), Arabic (0.8%) and Albanian (0.8%).

+Immigration

+As of 2024, there were 4,972 persons with a foreign background living in Porvoo, or 9% of the population.
+The number of residents who were born abroad was 4,840, or 9% of the population.
+The number of persons with foreign citizenship living in Porvoo was 3,299.
+Most foreign-born citizens came from the former Soviet Union, Estonia, Sweden, Vietnam and Ukraine.

+The relative share of immigrants in Porvoo's population is slightly below the national average.
+Moreover, the city's new residents are increasingly of foreign origin.
+This will increase the proportion of foreign residents in the coming years.

+Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 64.8% of the population of Porvoo.
+Other religious groups accounted for 2.2% of the population.
+33.0% of the population had no religious affiliation.

 Economy

 In 2011, there were 20,312 jobs in Porvoo, distributed as follows: primary production 1.6 per cent, processing 32.5 per cent and services 64.7 per cent.
 In December 2012, the unemployment rate in Porvoo was 8.4 per cent, compared to an average of 10.7 per cent in the rest of the country.
 At that time, there were 3,389 business locations in the city.
 According to Statistics Finland, more companies were established in Porvoo in 2009–2013 than closed down, and the number of companies has increased by about 140 each year.
 According to the Eastern Uusimaa Viability Survey, in 2013 there were a few large companies and a few medium-sized companies in the Porvoo region, but the majority (86 per cent) were companies with less than five employees.

 In 2014, the largest employers in Porvoo were Neste (2,000 jobs in Porvoo), Borealis Polymers (962), Ensto (430), Viessman Refrigeration Systems (414), Varuboden-Osla (300) and Bilfinger Industrial Services Finland (299).

 The Satakuntaliitto's Satamittari measures the competitiveness of Finnish regions annually.
 In 2012, the Porvoo region ranked number one.
 In 2013, there were 70 sub-regions involved, which were assessed using six factors: labor productivity, employment rate, innovation, level of education, business dynamics and industrial dominance.
 The Porvoo region ranked fourth after Vaasa, Helsinki and Tampere.
 The region's labor productivity and industrial intensity were the highest in Finland, but the employment rate and level of education were also at the highest level.